dimmitt/force-phone-to-charge-app/README.md

 What if it just spammed you ...
 <br/>"dont do it, shut your phone off as a notification message any time you unlocked your phone."

+Or you could have the app actually drain the battery by doing a ton of work 😈